AndersDeath/diary2/000-current.md

 # 01 July - Saturday - Yerevan - Gyumri- 275 day of immigration

 We were in Gyumri today.
+We bought tickets to local train in advance and used this transport